Get A Free Class Today

 Whitman gives you hundreds of consumer psychology techniques that trigger the sales impulse and help close the deal.
 Use these approaches in your ads and your sales will take off.

-by Michael Masterson & John Forde
+#3 Great Leads, Michael Masterson & John Forde

 After writing hundreds of sales pages and building a billion dollar publishing company, this book was printed to train Masterson's employees to replicate his success.
 Half of the typical ad's viewers don't get past the headline.
 More drop off after the lead in any sales message.

 This book, co-authored by my own mentor, tells you how to start your pitch in a way that sticks.
 It's not a paint-by-numbers guide, but it gives you so much more.
 I still pick it up every single time I write a sales page or webinar.
 It's that good.

 #4 Twenty Ads That Shook the World, James Twitchell